 - 4 slices brioche

-- Butter for frying
+- butter for frying

-- Briefly beat the eggs and milk together and add the orange zest and spices.
+- Pre-heat a frying pan.
+Briefly beat the eggs and milk together and add the orange zest and spices.

 - Pour the mixture into a wide, flat bowl large enough to take a slice of brioche.